 Concurrency and Multithreading - Java advanced (OCP)

 Every Java program running has at least one thread, “main”, automatically created by the JVM.
 Each thread is represented by an object of type java.lang.Thread.
+In this article we’ll review keys information about threading in Java, which you’ll need to pass the Oracle Java Professional developer certification.

 Thread.currentThread(); // returns currently running thread